 What would a DJ company be without music!
 Really…really boring.
 Figured that was kinda obvious.

 But we’re not boring!
 We have music!
-Over 32,000 albums worth!
-That’s something like 330,000 songs.
-If you really want us to, we could play the whole thing back to back, but you better not be doing anything for the next two years.
+Over 50,000 albums worth!
+That’s well over a half million songs.
+If you really want us to, we could play the whole thing back to back, but you better not be doing anything for the next three or four years.

 Some guys out there post their entire collection online for you to look through.
 That’s pretty cool, we’d love to do that.
 Every time we’ve tried, though, it’s crashed the website.
 We’re cool, but we’re not Amazon data center cool.
 But trust us when we say we have pretty much whatever you can think of–if we don’t, you win; we’ll go buy it.
 Don’t get that much stuff by being stingy anyway.